standardgalactic/zet/_posts/2017-12-24-bidirectional-assemblers.md

 -----

-People have written to tell me about similar projects:
+People have written to tell me about similar projects for ARM disassembly:

 - Agustin Gianni wrote [retools: a reverse engineering toolkit for normies](https://github.com/agustingianni/retools) based on scraping the assembly syntax out of PDF files.